NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 When MMAN is enabled, manual map centering can be done by clicking on the map.
 Notice this can be confusing if MYPS is not set to 3.
 Terrain impact warning will switch the slaving off.

 Concise English overview of MI on JA-37Di: (center radar display)
 ==========================================
 bottom buttons (hold P3 for help)
 --------------
 2  - SDV - Toggle sideview on TI
 X1 - BIT - RB99 self tests
-X3 - EVN - Register manual event (can be viewed in TRAP menu) M2 - ECM - Toggle ECM on TI
+X3 - EVN - Register manual event (can be viewed in TI TRAP menu) M2 - ECM - Toggle ECM on TI
 X2 - LNK - Toggle RB99 telemetry on TI

 left buttons
 ------------
 PEK - Cursor toggle.
-If off then cant lock anything.
-Nor can cursor be shown/slewn on TI.
+If off then cant lock anything, nor can cursor be shown/slewn on TI.
 A - Zoom out on TI
 B - Zoom in on TI

 Concise overview of Datapanel (DAP) (on right panel, has keypad and display)
 ===================================